What is Plasma?

 Immunoglobulin – whether given as IVIG or SCIG – is created from source plasma that is donated from healthy people.
 There is no other way to create this treatment, so patients who use plasma products rely on people to donate plasma through a safe, relatively quick process for which their time may be reimbursed.

-Currently, companies that manufacture the therapies needed by our patient community – and hundreds of thousands of people across the world – are reporting a sharp decrease in the number of people who are donating plasma.
+Currently, companies that manufacture the therapies needed by individuals living with GBS, CIDP, MMN, and related conditions are reporting a sharp decrease in the number of people who are donating plasma.
 This shortage creates a direct threat to the health and wellness of our patient population, who are treated with immunoglobulin (Ig).
 Ig can only be created from human plasma donations, therefore, we are asking for plasma, please.

 Advocate for Plasma Donation

-Donating plasma is not the only way of helping patients who use plasma.
-You can become an advocate by creating awareness within your network about the need for plasma.
-A simple way to advocate is to encourage your friends and family to become plasma donors by sharing information and resources about plasma donation with them.
-An effective and easy way to do this is to use your social media platforms!
+Donating plasma isn’t the only way to help.
+You can advocate and create awareness within your network.
+A simple way is to encourage your friends and family to become plasma donors by sharing information and resources with them.
+An effective way to do this is through your social media!

 Ways to Advocate on Social Media